sst/guide/_chapters/what-is-aws-lambda.md

 ### Packaging Functions

 Lambda functions need to be packaged and sent to AWS.
 This is usually a process of compressing the function and all its dependencies and uploading it to an S3 bucket.
 And letting AWS know that you want to use this package when a specific event takes place.
-To help us with this process we use the [Serverless Stack Framework (SST)]({{ site.sst_github_repo }}).
+To help us with this process we use the [SST]({{ site.sst_github_repo }}).
 We'll go over this in detail later on in this guide.

 ### Execution Model